Robinpig/Note/docs/CS/Algorithms/LSM.md

 On a system crash, LSM-tree implementations usually guarantee atomicity of inserted key-value pairs and inorder recovery of inserted pairs.
 Since WiscKey’s architecture stores values separately from the LSM-tree, obtaining the same crash guarantees can appear complicated.
 However, WiscKey provides the same crash guarantees by using an interesting property of modern file systems (such as ext4, btrfs, and xfs).
-Consider a file that contains the sequence of bytes�b1b2b3...bn�, and the user appends the sequence �bn+1bn+2bn+3...bn+m� to it.
+Consider a file that contains the sequence of bytes $b1b2b3...bn$, and the user appends the sequence $bn+1bn+2bn+3...bn+m$ to it.
-If a crash happens, after file-system recovery in modern file systems, the file will be observed to contain the sequence of bytes �b1b2b3...bnbn+1bn+2bn+3...bn+x� ∃ x<m, i.e., only some prefix of the appended bytes will be added to the end of the file during file-system recovery.
+If a crash happens, after file-system recovery in modern file systems, the file will be observed to contain the sequence of bytes $b1b2b3...bnbn+1bn+2bn+3...bn+x$ ∃ x<m, i.e., only some prefix of the appended bytes will be added to the end of the file during file-system recovery.
 It is not possible for random bytes or a non-prefix subset of the appended bytes to be added to the file.
 Since values are appended sequentially to the end of the vLog file in WiscKey, the aforementioned property conveniently translates as follows: if a value X in the vLog is lost in a crash, all future values (inserted after X) are lost too.